waves of change: process automation delivers effective and efficient KYC

 In the early 2000s, it was entirely rational to assign manual labour to these activities as the process of KYC was novel and not fully understood, and also because humans are flexible and adapt as circumstances change.

-In a workflow typical of ‘first wave’ KYC, analysts download documents from websites managed by trusted suppliers of information, read and analyse these, share understanding of material facts with colleagues as attachments to emails or as links to shared drives, and make and record risk assessment decisions.
+In a workflow typical of ‘first wave’ KYC, analysts download documents from websites managed by trusted suppliers of information, read and analyze these, share understanding of material facts with colleagues as attachments to emails or as links to shared drives, and make and record risk assessment decisions.

 Here, operating models can be characterised as human experts supported by electronic communications.

-problems with the ‘first wave’
+Problems with the ‘first wave’

 From the volume of headlines generated on the subject of AML/CTF compliance, we know that this process can be problematic.
 Broadly, the adverse media coverage falls into three categories.